About ESWI2025

 PLE

-Closing and keynote PLE04
+Closing remarks PLE04

 Auditorium 1 - Plenary Hall